dc138/ToniOS/README.md

 A UEFI booting system, as well as other procesor architectures/platforms are and will not be supported.

+## Current state

+The current kernel interface API currently only has public interface functions to write to and clear the screen, but I am currenty working on expanding it.

 ## Licensing

 This project is released under the MIT license.